walter/aquamacs-emacs-starter-kit/README.markdown

 enable ido
 elpa
-        css-mode
+        css-mode --handled by aquamacs
         gist
-        javascript or js2-mode (see what works with rinari) magit
+        javascript --handled by aquqmacs
+        magit
         rinari --? support for ri built in? w3